Zhang Hongtu: Transition to the United States

 After Zhang Hongtu was assigned to work with the Beijing Jewelry Import-Export Company, he spent nine years doing professional jewelry design.
 In 1981, Zhang suggested to his supervisors that they send him to the Buddhist cave paintings at Dunhuang to gather design ideas for jewelry making.
 He has suggested that the twenty-nine days he spent in Dunhuang making copies of the paintings became very important to his later artworks.

 Zhang Hongtu did most of his artwork on Sunday evenings, dabbling in still-life drawings, landscapes, and paintings from models.
 In 1979, he joined the "Contemporaries" art group, Tongdai Ren.
 Their group was the first to exhibit their works at the National Art Gallery in June 1980 and included mostly landscapes and portraits.
 The attention he received for his works at the exhibition led Zhang to request permission to change jobs, but his file would not be released by the Jewelry Company.
 For the sake of his work, Zhang Hontu resolved to leave the country.
 In three days, the jewelry design company gave him permission to travel to New York City and study at the Art Students League.

 It was two years before Zhang Hongtu's family was able to follow him to the United States.
 He worked construction jobs, painting walls for a meager $50 per day.
 It took two years for him to sell two paintings, the second painting providing some encouragement to the struggling artist for its $1800 pay check by the World Bank in Washington, D.C.
-I purchased Zhang's first painting in the US it is called "Beijing Bicyclists" It has hung on my walls since 1982 in New York and now Pittsburgh Pa.We purchased the painting for $1700.00 A few years ago I was able to communicate with Zhang about the painting and he was pleased that we still retained possession of the piece.
 But Zhang Hongtu's career in the Western world didn't really take off until 1987, when he painted a portrait of Chairman Mao onto a Quaker Oats box; an act that would eventually transform into part of Hongtu's famous Long Live Chairman Mao Series.